-If you manage SEO accounts or happen to dabble in search engine optimization, chances are you’re already familiar with the higher level tools out on the Internet.
-You know, the ones used to help determine a strategy and measure ROI – Google Analytics & Webmaster Tools, Majestic SEO, Moz.com’s Open Site Explorer, and the list goes on and on.
+If you manage SEO accounts or happen to dabble in digital marketing, chances are you’re already familiar with the higher level tools out on the Internet.
+You know, the ones used to help determine a strategy and measure ROI – Google Analytics & Search Console, Majestic SEO, Moz.com’s Open Site Explorer, and the list goes on and on.

 But what about the day-to-day, when you are working in the weeds and sifting through the nitty-gritty of a website and its traffic?

 Here are five free online resources that can make the job a little bit easier:

 1. SEOmofo’s Google SERP Snippet Optimization Tool